cyqjoseph/Sorting-visualizer/README.md

-### This project was made with the intention to combine Typescript and React and also to familiarise myself with the various sorting algorithms.
+### This project was built using React and Typescript, and features 15 different sorting algorithms grouped by their time complexities.

 ---